-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the front outboard passenger frontal airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.
+A child in a forward-facing child restraint can be seriously injured or killed if the front outboard passenger frontal airbag inflates and the passenger seat is in a forward position.

-Even if the passenger sensing system has turned off the right front passenger frontal airbag, no system is fail-safe.
+Even if the passenger sensing system has turned off the front outboard passenger frontal airbag, no system is fail-safe.
 No one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.

 Secure rear-facing child restraints in a rear seat, even if the airbag is off.
-If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+If you secure a forward-facing child restraint in the front seat, always move the front passenger seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

-See Passenger Sensing System on page 3-29 for additional information.
+See Passenger Sensing System on page 3-30 for additional information.

-If the child restraint has the LATCH system, see Lower Anchors and Tethers for Children (LATCH System) on page 3-43 for how and where to install the child restraint using LATCH.
-If a child restraint is secured using a safety belt and it uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) on page 3-43 for top tether anchor locations.
+If the child restraint uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) on page 3-44 for top tether anchor locations.